justvisiting/home-drone/README.md

 Smart tiny drones who can fly within home to protect against home & property invasion.

-If any intruder gets in, drones identify the intrusion, mitigate
+If an intruder gets in, drones identify the intrusion, mitigate

 through advanced sensors using Machine Learning and face detection.